 \subsubsection{Scales++ (Ours)}

 Our method begins by creating annotations for the degree to which each benchmark item requires 16 different cognitive skills (see Figure~\ref{fig:scales_selection}).
 These skills range from `logical reasoning' to `knowledge of social sciences', covering basic cognitive skills as well as knowledge in specific content areas.
-We use GPT-4o to annotate each item of the benchmark, using the rubrics developed and validated in \citet{zhouGeneralScalesUnlock2025a}.
+We use GPT-4o to annotate each item of the benchmark since \citet{zhouGeneralScalesUnlock2025a} provide expert-validated prompts optimized for this model.
 This creates a rating on a scale from 0-5 for each dimension.

 We take these annotations as a 16-dimensional embedding of the benchmark items, which needs to be reduced to lower dimensions for effective clustering.
 We first discard any dimensions with no variation (This is possible if a benchmark has very similar items along a dimension.
 For example, a mathematics benchmark is unlikely to require any social science knowledge in any item.)
-We then use UMAP \citep{mcinnes2018umap} to reduce the dimensionality of the embeddings from 16 dimensions to 3, and apply k-means clustering to select a subset of points.
+In preparation for clustering, we then use UMAP \citep{mcinnes2018umap} to reduce the embeddings from 16 dimensions to 3 and then apply k-means clustering to select a subset of points.
 For the selected points, we evaluate the target LLM on each one, and estimate the overall benchmark score with a weighted average of the item scores weighted by the cluster sizes.

 Leveraging the meaningful embedding dimensions, we fit a second estimator of item performance based on the difficulty levels of each item.
 We take the scores from the target model on each of the selected points from clustering and fit 16 separate logistic regressions for these points along each of the embedding dimensions.
-Based on the example of \citet{zhouGeneralScalesUnlock2025a}, we include additional data points with a performance of 0 at a difficulty of 20 representing a hypothetical maximum difficulty.
+Based on the example of \citet{zhouGeneralScalesUnlock2025a}, we include additional data points with a performance of 0 at a difficulty of 20, representing a hypothetical maximum difficulty.
 For each remaining item in the benchmark, we predict the performance of the model using the average prediction of these regressions.